Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

 ```

 ### **2. Get Paginated and Filtered Courses.
-Don’t use the technique which is shown in the module. use your implementation for pagination.**
+Don’t use the query builder technique which is shown in the module.
+Use your own implementation for pagination & filtering.**

+- Feel free to utilize raw queries or aggregations.
+You have the option to search on Google, explore YouTube, read various blogs and articles, or seek assistance from ChatGPT or other resources.

 - **Endpoint:** **`GET /api/courses`**
 - **Query Parameters:**